-In this article we hear from Sarah Cleveland (OB/GYN) in response to the common argument for abortion when it comes to ectopic pregnancies and the life of the mother.
+In this article we hear from Sarah Cleveland RDMS (with a specialty in OB/GYN) in response to the common argument for abortion when it comes to ectopic pregnancies and the life of the mother.

 Why answering this questions matters